douglasgreen/outlines/languages/esperanto/vocabulary.en.md

 * ekde - since
 * ekesti - to arise
 * eki - to start, begin
+* ekkrii - to exclaim, to cry out
 * eklabori - to start working
 * eklezia - ecclesiastical
 * eklezio - church